-Material for pipes, valves and relative fittings belonging to Classes I and II and for valves and pipes fitted on the ship's side and for valves fitted on the collision bulkhead are to be tested in accordance with applicable Rules of the individual Classification Society.
+Material for pipes, valves and relative fittings belonging to Classes I and II and for valves and pipes fitted on the ship's side and for valves fitted on the collision bulkhead are to be tested in accordance with applicable Rules of TL.

-The individual Classification Society may require internal workshop certificates for pipes, valves and fittings belonging to Class III.
+TL may require internal workshop certificates for pipes, valves and fittings belonging to Class III.